-Disclosure about COVID-19 and its impact on the Group has created unprecedented uncertainty in the economic environment that we operate within.
-Actual economic events and conditions in future may be materially different from those realised in the 2020 financial year and projected for the 2021 financial year.
-In the event the COVID-19 pandemic impacts are more severe or prolonged than anticipated, this may have further effects on the financial position of the Group.
-As at the date of the Financial Statements, an estimate of the future effects of the COVID-19 pandemic on the Groups financial performance and/or financial position cannot be made, as the impact will depend on the magnitude and duration of the economic downturn with the full range of monetary impacts unknown.
+The COVID-19 pandemic has created unprecedented uncertainty of the economic environment.
+Actual economic events and conditions in future may be materially different from those estimated by the group at the reporting date.
+In the event the COVID-19 pandemic impacts are more severe or prolonged than anticipated, this may have further adverse impacts on the group.
+At the date of the annual report, an estimate of the future effects of the COVID-19 pandemic on the group cannot be made, as the impact will depend on the magnitude and duration of the economic downturn, with the full range of possible effects unknown.